This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Rest when you need to while you heal after surgery.
 Slowly start to do more each day.
 Return to your daily activities as directed.

 - Wash your hair with a gentle shampoo made to prevent irritation.
-Ask your primary healthcare provider which shampoo to use and how to use it.
+Ask your healthcare provider which shampoo to use and how to use it.

 - Do not bend or lift anything heavy until your neurosurgeon says it is okay.